duncanka/BECAUSE/README.md

 * **MASC**: 10 newspaper documents (Wall Street Journal and New York Times articles, totalling 547 sentences) and 2 journal documents (82 sentences) from the Manually Annotated Sub-Corpus (MASC; Ide et al., 2010).

-The first three sets of documents are the same dataset that was annotated for BECauSE 1.0.
+The first three sets of documents are the same dataset that was annotated for BECAUSE 1.0.

+<sub><a name="footnote1">[1]</a>: Prior to May 2017, the corpus was referred to with a different capitalization scheme (BECauSE).
+The official name for the corpus is now BECAUSE, but either format is fine for citation.</sub>

 #### Citations

 <sub>Dunietz, Jesse, Lori Levin, and Jaime Carbonell.
-The BECauSE Corpus 2.0: Annotating Causality and Overlapping Relations. *Proceedings of LAW XI – The 11th Linguistic Annotation Workshop* (2017b): in press.</sub>
+The BECauSE Corpus 2.0: Annotating Causality and Overlapping Relations. *Proceedings of LAW XI – The 11th Linguistic Annotation Workshop* (2017b): Association for Computational Linguistics, Valencia, Spain.</sub>

 <sub>Dunietz, Jesse, Lori Levin, and Jaime Carbonell.
 Automatically Tagging Constructions of Causation and Their Slot-Fillers. *Transactions of the Association for Computational Linguistics* (2017a): in press.</sub>

 <sub>Dunietz, Jesse, Lori Levin, and Jaime Carbonell.
-Annotating Causal Language Using Corpus Lexicography of Constructions. *Proceedings of LAW IX – The 9th Linguistic Annotation Workshop* (2015): 188-196.</sub>
+Annotating Causal Language Using Corpus Lexicography of Constructions. *Proceedings of LAW IX – The 9th Linguistic Annotation Workshop* (2015): 188-196.
+Association for Computational Linguistics, Denver, USA.</sub>

 <sub>Sandhaus, Evan.
 2008.
-The New York Times annotated corpus. *Linguistic Data Consortium*, Philadelphia.</sub>
+The New York Times annotated corpus.
+Linguistic Data Consortium, Philadelphia, USA.</sub>

 <sub>Nancy Ide, Christiane Fellbaum, Collin Baker, and Rebecca Passonneau.
-The Manually Annotated Sub-Corpus: A community resource for and by the people. *Proceedings of the 48th Annual Meeting of the Association for Computational Linguistics* (2010): 68-73.</sub>
+The Manually Annotated Sub-Corpus: A community resource for and by the people. *Proceedings of the 48th Annual Meeting of the Association for Computational Linguistics* (2010): 68-73.
+Association for Computational Linguistics, Uppsala, Sweden.</sub>

 <sub>Marcus, Mitchell, et al. 1994.
 The Penn Treebank: Annotating predicate argument structure.
 In *Proceedings of the Workshop on Human Language Technology*, HLT '94, pages 114-119.
-Association for Computational Linguistics, Stroudsburg, PA, USA.</sub>
+Association for Computational Linguistics, Plainsboro, USA.</sub>